Make-Up Artists & Hair Stylists Guild

-The union organizes annual Make-Up Artists & Hair Stylists Guild Awards.
+The Local 706 chapter of the IATSE Union organizes annual Make-Up Artists & Hair Stylists Guild Awards.
 In 2016, the awards were divided into 19 different categories.
 The union also gives Lifetime Achievement Awards to honour the outstanding achievements in the industry, as well as a special Distinguished Artisan Award given to an actor or a filmmaker for their creative contributions.